 Over the past few years, we’ve seen an incredible increase in businesses and other organizations adopting DMARC.
 Unfortunately, the vast majority of those senders aren’t enforcing DMARC with policies of p=quarantine or p=reject.
 We believe this means the ecosystem isn’t quite ready for Gmail, or any other inbox provider, to implement a strict DMARC requirement.

-The writing is on the wall though.
+But the writing is on the wall.

 This update from Goole is a sign that SPF, DKIM, DMARC, and all the other sending best practices are making the shift from recommendations to requirements.
 Once Gmail requires any sort of DMARC record, it’s likely only time before their recommendation that senders set their policy at p=quarantine or p=reject becomes another requirement.